SPR Research and Education Foundation

 RESEARCH TOPIC NOTICE:

-For the 2023 grant cycle, the SPR Research and Education Foundation Board welcomes all eligible projects for consideration and strongly encourages submissions focused on health policy or health services research.
-Please note that projects focused on either topic will not be reviewed independently of other submissions.
+For the 2024 grant cycle, the SPR Research and Education Foundation Board welcomes all eligible projects for consideration and strongly encourages submissions focused on health policy or health services research.
+Please note that projects focused on either topic will not be reviewed independently of the other submissions.

 Applicants proposing health projects in health policy or health services research have the option to work with the Neiman Health Policy Institute (HPI) if the SPR R&E Foundation funds their project.
-The Neiman HPI, a research institute affiliated with the American College of Radiology, maintains national health care claims databases for populations covered by the following insurers: Medicaid and the Children's Health Insurance Program (CHIP), commercial insurance, and Medicare.
+The Neiman HPI, a research institute affiliated with the American College of Radiology, maintains national health care claims databases with individual claim line detail at the patient level.
+The claim records provide information including physician NPI, procedure codes, diagnosis codes, allowed/paid amounts, patient demographics and zip code.
+Datasets include claims for the following insured populations:

 If interested in working with the Nieman HPI, applicants must schedule a meeting with the HPI leadership before the submission deadline to determine if the project is applicable and feasible.
 If the HPI can support the project, researchers will work with the applicant on project objectives, methodology, and budget.
 Although direct access to the raw databases by outside researchers is not possible, HPI researchers can conduct study analyses in collaboration with grantees, as defined in the proposal.
 Areas of research to consider HPI engagement include the following areas within pediatric radiology: